 Economic and technological growth since the Industrial Revolution has fostered a dramatic increase in world population.
 In general, as population increases, so do negative environmental impacts.
-The global population has increased from approximately 1 billion in 1800 to 7.6 billion in 2019.
-According to the United Nations' "medium-variant" population projection, global population will increase to nearly 10 billion by 2050, and to nearly 11 billion in 2100 (See Figure 16.2).
-The vast majority of population growth is expected to occur in developing countries, particularly in Africa.
+The global population has increased from approximately 1 billion in 1800 to over 8 billion in 2024.
+According to the United Nations' "medium variant" population projection, global population will increase to about 9.7 billion by 2050 and then peak at 10.4 billion sometime around 2100.5 The vast majority of population growth is expected to occur in lower-income countries, particularly in Africa.

-Figure 16.2 United Nations Global Population Projections, 2020-2100

-Source: United Nations, World Population Prospects 2019.

 Successfully predicting long-term population growth has proven to be difficult, as it depends on being able to accurately estimate how factors such as economic growth and women's education will affect fertility and mortality.
-This explains why the UN produces multiple forecasts.
-As Figure 16.2 illustrates, these forecasts are notably different from one another.
-In the "high variant" scenario, population grows to more than 15 billion in 2100, but in the "low variant" scenario population peaks around 2055 and then starts to decline.

-Obviously humanity's environmental impacts will be quite different in 2100 if only 7 billion humans are on the planet as opposed to 15 billion.
-Some demographers see the UN's high variant as a realistic scenario,6 while others conclude that the low variant is the most likely outcome.7 One thing that nearly everyone agrees on is that the most effective way to encourage declines in fertility is to enact policies that increase girls' education.
-Educated women are more likely to use contraception and desire fewer children because of higher opportunity costs if they leave the workforce to care for children.8
+The U.N. accounts for such uncertainty in their projections, which estimate with 95 percent certainty that the global population in 2100 will be between 8.9 and 12.4 billion.
+Other demographers believe that the world's population will peak much sooner than 2100, as the U.N. predicts in their medium variant.
+They argue that the global population will peak around 2060 or 2070, before reaching 10 billion, and then begin to decline.6 Obviously, humanity's environmental impacts will be quite different in 2100 if there are only, say, 8 billion humans on the planet as opposed to 10-12 billion.
+Population stabilization is thus an essential aspect of a transition to sustainability.
+One thing that nearly everyone agrees on is that the most effective way to encourage declines in fertility is to enact policies that increase girls' education.
+Educated women are more likely to use contraception and desire fewer children because of higher opportunity costs if they leave the workforce to care for children.7 A 2018 reported sponsored by the World Bank concludes that the global human capital benefits of universal secondary education for girls would be at least \$3 trillion per year.8